 The result of the campaign was a 20 to 1 ROI, a 71% conversion rate on requests for more information, and a 27.5% open rate for InMail.

 10. Leverage the personalized power of dynamic ads

-The more personalized your message is, the moreevant it is to your prospect.
-With LinkedIn’s dynamic ads, you can people with highly specific marketing messages depending on your goal.
+The more personalized your message is, the more relevant it is to your prospect.
+With LinkedIn’s dynamic ads, you can target people with highly specific marketing messages depending on your goal.
 Here are a few you might recognize: